reh119/OberonTaskManager/README.md

 in addition I will attempt to add a customtask Task Type and functionality for parsing that.

 **Justin Jimenez**

+For Sprint 3 I would like to add J-Unit tests to my code.
+I would also like to provide assistance with the GUI side of the code in ensuring that is uses the full functionallity of what has been created in the back-end.

 **Rafael Hernandez**